krishNA2000000/C-Programs/README.md

     }
     return 0;
 }
+Header Inclusion: Uses #include <stdio.h> to enable input/output functions.

+Variables:

+n stores the limit of the harmonic series.

+sum accumulates the sum and is of type float to handle decimal values.

+User Input: The value of n is taken interactively through the terminal.

+Validation: Checks if n is negative; if yes, prints an error message.

+Loop Execution:

+Runs a for loop from 1 to n.

+Adds 1.0/i to sum in each iteration.

+Uses 1.0 to force floating-point division.

+Output: Displays the computed sum of the harmonic series.

+Return Statement: return 0; ends the program normally.

 //write a program to read the price of an item in decimal form (like 18.55) and print the output in paise (like 1855)